Supplementary requirements for surface water drainage proposals

-Land Drainage Consent must be sought from the Lead Local Flood Authority (West Sussex County Council), or its agent (Arun District Council – firstname.lastname@example.org), prior to starting any works (temporary or permanent) that affect the flow of water in the watercourse.
-Such works may include culverting, channel diversion, discharge of flows, connections, headwalls and the installation of trash screens.
+Land Drainage Consent must be sought from the Lead Local Flood Authority (WSCC), or us acting as their agent (firstname.lastname@example.org), prior to starting any works (temporary or permanent) that affect the flow of water in the watercourse.
+Such works may include culverting, channel diversion, discharge of flows, bank reinforcement, connections, headwalls and the installation of trash screens.

-Please also refer to the ‘culvert policy’ and consent application form available on the West sussex County Council website; https://www.westsussex.gov.uk/fire-emergencies-and-crime/dealing-with-extreme-weather/dealing-with-flooding/flood-risk-management/ordinary-watercourse-land-drainage-consent/
+Please also refer to the ‘culvert policy’ and consent application form available on the WSCC website; https://www.westsussex.gov.uk/fire-emergencies-and-crime/dealing-with-extreme-weather/dealing-with-flooding/flood-risk-management/ordinary-watercourse-land-drainage-consent/

 Land Drainage Act 1991 (amended 1994)

-Details of the maintenance and management of the SuDS system are to be set out in writing in a site specific maintenance manual.
+Details of the maintenance and management of the SuDS system, including any watercourses for which the landowner is responsible, are to be set out in writing in a site-specific maintenance manual.
 This manual shall include details of the financial management and arrangements for the replacement of components at the end of the manufacturers recommended design life.
 This document is then to be submitted as part of the planning process.